Tight Robot Packing in the Real World: A Complete Manipulation Pipeline with Robust Primitives: Introduction

+{\bf Contribution:} This work develops a robot packing pipeline using a minimalistic end-effector for different cuboid products presented in an unstructured pile that must be placed in arbitrarily sized open boxes.
+The focus is on making this process robust for real-world deployment.
+To help narrow the application gap and enable the reliable, fully autonomous execution of packing, this article:

+\emph{A. Proposes minimalistic hardware and accompanying software architecture}.
+The hardware shown in Fig.\ref{fig:new_setup} (bottom-left) integrates a single robot arm, depth-imaging technology and a suction-based end-effector, which is also used as a pushing or dragging finger.
+While objects can be initially presented in configurations that require reorientation for proper placement, the suction-based end-effector is shown sufficient to solve such challenges.
+The result is a fully autonomous integrated system, as shown in Fig.~\ref{fig:new_setup} (top-right).

-\begin{myitem} \item[i)] toppling of objects in the initial unstructured bin to expose a desirable surface of the object for picking; \item[ii)] pulling an object towards its target placement while pushing neighboring objects to further pack by operating directly over point cloud data; and \item[iii)] real-time monitoring of potential failures and corrective pushing to achieve tight packing. \end{myitem}
+\emph{B. Develops corrective manipulation primitives to increase robustness} due to uncertainty arising both from actuation errors and noise in visual sensing.
+These closed-loop primitives intentionally use \textit{contacts} and \textit{compliance} of objects, bins, and the end-effector to resolve the following tasks in real-time: (i) object \emph{toppling} in the unstructured bin to expose a desirable object surface for picking; (ii) \emph{adaptive pushing} of objects towards their target placement while displacing neighboring objects to further pack them given point cloud data; and (iii) real-time monitoring of potential failures and \emph{fine correction} to achieve tight packing.

+\emph{C. Provides an open-source simulation framework for robot packing}.
+The simulation framework is made available to the research community to facilitate benchmarking in this space\footnote{\url{https://robotpacking.org/simulator.html}}.
+The simulator allows the modeling of high-fidelity RGB-D sensor information and compliant interactions.

-The evaluation uses the platform of Fig. \ref{fig:setup}.
-The experiments execute the pipeline in real-world scenes and show that the proposed manipulation primitives provide robustness despite the minimalism of the setup.\\
+\emph{D. Extensively evaluates the pipeline and its primitives} both in simulation and with the real platform of Fig. \ref{fig:new_setup} (bottom-left).
+The experiments show that the proposed primitives provide robustness despite the setup's minimalism.